d-luu/yaml/README.md

 Introduction
 ------------

-The yaml package enables Go programs to comfortably encode and decode YAML values.
+The yaml package is a fork of gopkg.in/yaml.v3 and enables Go programs to comfortably encode and decode YAML values.
 It was developed within [Canonical](https://www.canonical.com) as part of the [juju](https://juju.ubuntu.com) project, and is based on a pure Go port of the well-known [libyaml](http://pyyaml.org/wiki/LibYAML)